If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 10. Inspection tray

-This is found below the mesh floor and acts as trap for debris, small particles and mites.
+This is found below the mesh floor and acts as a trap for debris, small particles and mites.
 These can be further examined and will help ascertain the condition of the honeybee colony.

 Beehaus Beehive Extras